lablup/backend.ai-docs-webui/docs/user_settings/user_settings.rst

 EDIT BOOTSTRAP SCRIPT
 ^^^^^^^^^^^^^^^^^^^^^^^

-If you want to execute script that executed only once just after compute session started, you can add script in here.
+If you want to execute a one-time script just after your compute sessions started, write down the contents here.

 .. image:: edit_bootstrap_script.png
    :width: 500
    :align: center

 .. warning::
-   Although requested resources for session is ready, the status will not change to ``RUNNING`` until bootstrap script ends.
-If script execution takes some time, please execute in terminal app instead of running in bootstrap script.
+   The compute session will be at the ``PREPARING`` status until the bootstrap script finishes its execution.
+Since a user cannot use the session until it is ``RUNNING``, if the script contains a long-running tasks, it might be better to remove them out of the bootstrap script and run them in a terminal app.

 LOGS tab